Maicon-F/gerg/README.md

 <a href="https://www.youtube.com/watch?v=KARdi4OknF0">✅Check an example!✅</a>
 <br>
 <h2>How to use it</h2>
+If you want to make any changes on the application, JDK 22 will be required to compile, and Docker create its image and run the container with all functionalities needed to run Gerg 2008.
+Everything is handled by docker-compose, from creating the database container and the connection to the applicaiton container.

+In case you only need the current docker image, it is available on: https://hub.docker.com/repository/docker/maiconf/gerg2008/general

-You need Docker and JDK 22 to compile the application and create its image.
-Everything else will be handled by docker-compose, from creating the database container and the connection to the applicaiton container.
-The application will run a run a script during initialization in order to populate data relative to pentane and CO2, in case you actually need the full catalog with other substances and mixtures, you may contact me.
+After initializing the application, it will execute a script in order to populate Postgress with data relative to pentane and CO2, in case you actually need the full catalog with other substances and mixtures, you may contact me.

 **sudo ./restart-docker.sh**
 <hr>